SoraNav: Adaptive UAV Task-Centric Navigation via Zeroshot VLM Reasoning: UAV Platform and Digital Twin

 \section{UAV Platform and Digital Twin}

+A high-fidelity digital twin of the UAV is developed using PX4 SITL, ROS and livox-gazebo-plugin, enabling seamless transfer of the onboard software stack between simulation and the physical drone. \Cref{fig:real_vs_sim} illustrates an example of the matched real and simulated environments.

 To support the ZSVTN task in compact 3D environments, we designed a custom Micro Aerial Vehicle (MAV) inspired by the architecture of \cite{CUAstro2024}.
 The platform features a compact 152\,mm diagonal span to ensure agile obstacle-aware navigation in narrow spaces, shown in Figure~\ref{fig:uav_platform}.
-A Mid-360 LiDAR \cite{mid360} is mounted with a fixed tilt angle to enhance vertical field-of-view coverage, enabling robust real-time localization and mapping via \cite{xu2021fastlio2}, while preserving a low-profile form factor.
-An NVIDIA Jetson Orin NX \cite{nvidiaJetsonOrinNX} is integrated to provide sufficient onboard computational resources.
+A Mid-360 LiDAR is mounted with a fixed tilt angle to enhance vertical field-of-view coverage, enabling robust real-time localization and mapping via \cite{xu2021fastlio2}, while preserving a low-profile form factor.
+An Orin NX is integrated to handle perception, mapping, and trajectory control onboard, while VLM inference is offloaded to the cloud.

-A high-fidelity digital twin of the UAV is developed using ROS~\cite{quigley2009ros}, PX4 SITL~\cite{px4_sitl}, and Gazebo~\cite{koenig2004design}, enabling seamless transfer of the onboard software stack between simulation and the physical drone.
-The airframe model, defined in SDF format, replicates the real UAV’s geometry and sensor placement, and is fully compatible with PX4 firmware.
-For visualization, we employ a 3D model of the actual platform.
-Sensor simulation is performed with hardware-matched specifications, including the livox-gazebo-plugin~\cite{livox_laser_simulation} to emulate the scanning pattern of the Mid-360 LiDAR.
-An example of the matched real and simulated environments is illustrated in \Cref{fig:real_vs_sim}.